Warning about Council Tax scams

 COUNCIL TAX REFUND

 The Council is aware that some customers have been contacted by e-mail claiming they are owed a council tax refund.
-The e-mails, which have been sent from email@example.com and firstname.lastname@example.org asks customers to complete a refund request and provide their bank details.
-Although the e-mail appears to have been sent from Her Majesty's Revenues and Customs (HMRC), its a scam.
-HMRC are not responsible for collecting council tax and under no circumstances would they send an e-mail of this kind.
+The e-mails we know about, have been sent from either email@example.com , firstname.lastname@example.org and email@example.com .
+The e-mails ask customers to complete a refund request and provide their bank details.
+Although the e-mails appear to be genuine, its a scam.

 The Council's clear advice to customers is to delete the e-mail.